Pet adoption: Adoption process

+Online pet adoption sites have databases, searchable by the public, of pets being housed by thousands of animal shelters and rescue groups.

+Some organizations give adopters ownership of the pet, while others use a guardianship model wherein the organization retains some control over the animal's future use or care.

 The central issue in adoption is whether the new adopter can provide a safe, secure, and permanent home for the adopted pet.
-Responsible shelters, pounds, and rescue organizations refuse to supply pets to people whom they deem ineligible based on assessing their inability to supply the adopted animal with a suitable home.
-Sometimes, a new owner may face training or behavioral challenges with a pet who has been neglected, abused, or left untrained.
-In the vast majority of cases, patience, training, persistence and consistency of care will help the pet overcome its past.
+Shelters, pounds, and rescue organizations can refuse to supply pets to people whom they deem unable to provide a suitable home.
+A new owner may face training or behavioral challenges with a pet who has been neglected, abused, or left untrained.
+Adoption centers recommend patience, training, persistence, and consistency of care to help the pet overcome its past and get comfortable with the adopter.

-In Canada, reputable animal shelters or humane societies go through an extensive process to ensure that potential pets and their respective families are well suited and prepared for their lives ahead.
-Adoption fees include spaying/neutering, veterinary care including all updated vaccinations, micro-chipping, and pet insurance.
-Phone interviews, written questionnaires and in-person visits gather information on the potential family's history with pets, their lifestyle, habits, and their ability to take on the conditions of the adopted pet.
-Adult pets can be more difficult to place due to the fact that they may have existing habits or behaviors that are difficult to manage or unwanted.
-Unknown histories with rescue pets may also complicate their ability to be adopted.
-Shelters and humane societies remain connected with information packages on why pets are unwanted, what to expect in the first days, week or month of pet adoption, guides, recommendations, specific behavior training requests and follow-up calls to ensure that everyone is satisfied with the adoption.
+In Canada, reputable animal shelters or humane societies go through an extensive process to ensure that potential pets and their respective families are well-suited and prepared for their lives ahead.
+Adoption fees include spaying/neutering, veterinary care including all updated vaccinations, microchipping, and pet insurance.
+Phone interviews, written questionnaires, and in-person visits gather information on the potential family's history with pets, their lifestyle, habits, and their ability to take on the conditions of the adopted pet.
+Adult pets can be more difficult to place because of existing habits or behaviors that are difficult to manage or unwanted.
+A rescue pet's unknown history may also complicate its ability to be adopted.
+Shelters and humane societies remain connected with information packages on why pets are unwanted, what to expect in the first weeks of pet adoption, guides, recommendations, specific behavior training requests, and follow-up calls to ensure that everyone is satisfied with the adoption.